-The material accounting policies presented in the financial statements are summarized below.
-Except for those specifically indicated, the following accounting policies were applied consistently throughout the periods presented in the financial statements.
+The material accounting policies presented in the parent company only financial statements are summarized below.
+Except for those specifically indicated, the following accounting policies were applied consistently throughout the periods presented in the parent company only financial statements.

 (a) Statement of compliance